 In addition, the attorney has now apologized for some of his other actions connected to his fighting with court officials amid his contentious divorce and child-custody dispute with ex-wife Bari Yunis-Schorr, according to an Appellate Division, First Department panel opinion issued Tuesday that publicly censured him.

 The attorney grievance committee agreed with and jointly moved with Schorr for censure as his punishment.
 The panel accepted that motion in its opinion Tuesday while listing certain “mitigating” factors that helped Schorr.

-At the same time, though, the panel’s unanimous opinion made clear that the attorney, admitted to practice law in 2000, had engaged in a string of shocking actions—detailed by the panel as “aggravating” factors—that highly disturbed the panel.
+At the same time, though, the panel’s unanimous opinion made clear that the attorney, admitted to practice law in 2000, had engaged in a string of shocking actions—detailed by the panel as “aggravating” factors.
 They included, according to the opinion:

 • Schorr accusing Kaplan, her law secretary and a court officer of perjury for denying that they had orchestrated a civil assault against him at the same Oct.
 9, 2013, court conference Schorr had wrongfully recorded using his iPhone.

 • Schorr accusing the First Department’s attorney grievance committee in his federal lawsuit of retaliating against him at the behest of then-Administrative Judge A. Gail Prudenti.

 • Schorr launching a lawsuit lacking any merit against a psychologist appointed by the court in connection with the custody of his and his then-wife’s child.

 • Schorr alleging bias against a financial analyst appointed by the court to evaluate the worth of his insurance business.

 • Schorr setting up websites on which he accused his wife’s attorney of lying under oath.